-But that’s not why we included them on this list.
+But that’s not why we included them on our official Napa comfort food list.
 No, what you’re looking for when you enter is a tray of perfectly fluffy, melt-in-your-mouth, salted caramel donuts.
 You might think $3 apiece is pricey, and you’re correct.
 But they’re totally worth the premium.

 As a local, finding a good brunch spot can be tough.
 Most Sunday’s they’re all completely blown out with tourists.
 I hesitate to even include Fume on this list.
 In fact, you should probably just head to the Fremont Diner and wait 1.5 hours for a table like everyone else.

 The entire menu is filled with delicious options but you’re going to look for two things specifically.
 One is the extensive selection Bloody Mary’s – habenero, whisky, citrus and bourbon to name a few.
 Second is the biscuits and gravy, which includes two massive cheddar biscuits, drenched in creamy sausage gravy, with a side of home fries and caramelized onions with two eggs (over medium please).